Orange-OpenSource/casskop/website/docs/5_operations/1_cluster_operations.md

  ```

 We can see that CassKop:

-- Has started the `ScaleUp` action in `dc2-rack1`
+- has started the `ScaleUp` action in `dc2-rack1`
-- Has found that the SeedList must be updated, and because the autoUpdateSeedList=true it has staged
+- has found that the SeedList must be updated, and because the autoUpdateSeedList=true it has staged
   (`status=Configuring`) the UpdateSeedList operation for `dc1-rack1` and `dc1-rack2`

 When CassKop ends the ScaleUp action in the `dc2-rack1` then it will also stage this rack with `UpdateSeedList=Configuring`.
 Once all racks are in this state, CassKop will turn each Rack in status `UpdateSeedList=ToDo`, meaning that it can
 start the operation.

 Starting from then, CassKop will iterate on each rack one after the other and get status :

 - `UpdateSeedList=Ongoing` meaning that it is currently doing a rolling update on the Rack to update the SeedList seting
   also sets the `startTime`.
 - `UpdateSeedList=Done` meaning that the operation is done. (then, it sets the `endTime`)